ChandlerXiandeYang/USL_unification/README.md

 ## 2.1 USL-Normalization Method to Calculate Ppu for a CQA or for a Cleaning Process

-### 2.1.1 Single CQA-- One of DAR, CAR, or Mic Ppu Using `Ppu_KDEDPonUSLND` Method-- to Assess one CQA Ppu:
+### 2.1.1 To Assess One of DAR, CAR, or Mic Ppu Using `Ppu_KDEDPonUSLND` Method
 - `Ppu_KDEDPonUSLND`: Calculates Ppu using USL-normalized data.
 - `Ppu_BAKDEDPonUSLND`: Calculates Ppu and its 95% confidence interval using bootstrap.

-### 2.1.2 Worst-Case Ppu for 1–3 CQAs from DAR, CAR, and Mic--to Assess a Cleaning Process Overall Ppu:
+### 2.1.2 To Assess a Cleaning Process Overall Ppu with 1 to 3 CQAs from DAR, CAR, and Mic Using CQAWWC Method
 - `CQAWWC_KDEDPonUSLND`: Computes CQA-wise worst-case Ppu.
 - `CQAWWC_BAKDEDPonUSLND`: Computes Ppu and 95% CI using bootstrap.

-### 2.1.3 Pooled Ppu for 1–3 CQAs from DAR, CAR, and Mic-- to Assess a Cleaning Process Overall Ppu:
+### 2.1.3 To Assess a Cleaning Process Overall Ppu with 1 to 3 CQAs from DAR, CAR, and Mic Using CQAWP Method
 - `CQAWP_KDEDPonUSLND`: Computes pooled Ppu across CQAs.
 - `CQAWP_BAKDEDPonUSLND`: Computes pooled Ppu and 95% CI using bootstrap.

-### 2.1.4 Monitoring Models for Stage 3 Cleaning Process Verification/Testing/Monitoring:
+### 2.1.4 To Monitor/Verify/Test a Cleaning Process for Stage 3 CPV with Monitoring Models
 - **Model 1**: Combines 2.1.1 + 2.1.2 + `CQAWWC_KDEDPonUSLND_CVStage3Monitoring`
 - **Model 2**: Combines 2.1.1 + 2.1.2 + `CQAWWC_KDEDPonUSLND_CVStage3Monitoring`